London Heathrow Airport

 Chauffeur service

-If you’d like to experience a 5-star arrival or departure, you could arrange for your transport to or from London Heathrow via chauffeur driven luxury car.
+If you’d like to experience a 5-star arrival or departure, you could arrange for your transport to or from London Heathrow via chauffeur-driven luxury car.
 Vehicles include premium executive saloons such as the Mercedes-Benz S Class.
-If you have clients to impress, the 8-seat executive minibuses such as the Mercedes-Benz Viano are also available, with Tesla and Rolls-Royce vehicles soon to be offered.
-Talk to your Flight Centre Travel Agent for details.
+If you have clients to impress, the 8-seat executive minibuses, such as the Mercedes-Benz Viano, are also available.
+For more information or help organising your airport transfers, talk to your Travel Expert.

 Car rental